Africa: Prehistory

-The size of the Sahara has historically been extremely variable, with its area rapidly fluctuating and at times disappearing depending on global climatic conditions.
-At the end of the Ice ages, estimated to have been around 10,500 BC, the Sahara had again become a green fertile valley, and its African populations returned from the interior and coastal highlands in Africa, with rock art paintings depicting a fertile Sahara and large populations discovered in Tassili n'Ajjer dating back perhaps 10 millennia.
-However, the warming and drying climate meant that by 5,000 BC, the Sahara region was becoming increasingly dry and hostile.
-Around 3500 BC, due to a tilt in the Earth's orbit, the Sahara experienced a period of rapid desertification.
-The population trekked out of the Sahara region towards the Nile Valley below the Second Cataract where they made permanent or semi-permanent settlements.
-A major climatic recession occurred, lessening the heavy and persistent rains in Central and Eastern Africa.
-Since this time, dry conditions have prevailed in Eastern Africa and, increasingly during the last 200 years, in Ethiopia.
+Other migrations of modern humans have been dated to that time, with evidence of early human settlement found in southern Africa, Southeast Africa, North Africa, and the Sahara.
+During the African humid period, estimated to have been around 10,500 BP, the Sahara had again become a green fertile valley, and its populations returned from the interior and coastal highlands, with rock art paintings depicting a fertile Sahara and large populations discovered in Tassili n'Ajjer dating back perhaps 10 millennia.
+However, the warming and drying climate meant that by 5,000 BP, the Sahara region was becoming increasingly dry and hostile.
+Around 3500 BC, due to a tilt in Earth's orbit, the Sahara experienced a period of rapid desertification.
+The domestication of cattle preceded agriculture and seems to have existed alongside hunter-gatherer cultures.
+It is speculated that by 6,000 BP, cattle were domesticated in North Africa.